JJ8428/ESP32_CSI_NLOS_Classifier/readme.md

-# ESP32 NLOS Classifier
+# 🚀 ESP32 NLOS Classifier for Indoor Localization

-## Overview

-ESP32 NLOS Classifier is a binary classifier designed to analyze WiFi Channel State Information (CSI) data in the time, fast time, and frequency domains.
-The primary objective is to extract features that effectively distinguish between Line-of-Sight (LOS) and Non-Line-of-Sight (NLOS) scenarios.
-This project incorporates adapted features from previous NLOS CSI classifiers, experiments with features used for Ultra-Wideband (UWB), and introduces new features inspired by intuition gained during research.
+Indoor localization continues to gain traction as smart home applications and resource management technologies grow.
+A common approach is to use **WiFi Fine Timing Measurement (FTM)** for indoor localization through multiple access points.
+However, **WiFi FTM-based localization** often suffers from multipath-induced signal distortions, significantly degrading performance, especially in environments with obstructions.

+**This project introduces a robust Line-of-Sight (LOS) detector** that leverages WiFi Channel State Information (CSI) and Channel Impulse Response (CIR) data to determine whether a user has a clear LOS to an access point. 🌐

+---

-## Features
+## 🔍 Motivation

-- Analysis of WiFi CSI data in time, fast time, and frequency domains.
-- Adaptation of features from previous NLOS CSI classifiers.
-- Experimentation with features used for UWB.
-- Introduction of new features developed from research intuition.
+WiFi FTM localization works well when there are no obstructions between users and access points.
+However, **multipath signal distortions** can degrade accuracy in complex environments.
+To address this, it's crucial to determine the LOS condition for each access point, which is where the need for a robust **LOS/NLOS (Non-Line-of-Sight) classifier** comes in. 🎯

+---

-## Dataset
+## 📊 Dataset Overview

-The repository includes a comprehensive CSI dataset featuring numerous examples of both LOS and NLOS cases.
+The repository contains a **comprehensive CSI dataset** with examples of both LOS and NLOS cases.
 This dataset serves as the foundation for training and evaluating the ESP32 NLOS Classifier.

+### Key Features:
+- 📡 WiFi CSI and CIR data
+- 🏷️ Labeled LOS and NLOS examples

+---

-## Classifiers
+## 🤖 Model Overview

+Two models are used to classify whether the connection between a user and a router is LOS or NLOS based on WiFi CSI and CIR data:

-### Support Vector Machine (SVM) Binary Classifier
+1. **Support Vector Machine (SVM)**

-An implementation of an SVM binary classifier is provided, leveraging the extracted features to distinguish between LOS and NLOS scenarios.

-### Neural Network (NN) Binary Classifier

-The repository includes a Neural Network (NN) binary classifier that employs deep learning techniques for analyzing CSI data and making predictions regarding NLOS classification.

-## Real-Time Application

-Explore a real-time application of the NN classifier, demonstrating its functionality in practical scenarios.

-## Data Collection

-The CSI data is collected using the EspressIf CSI script, available [here](https://github.com/espressif/esp-csi/tree/master/examples/get-started).

-## Espressif IDF

-Ensure you have the Espressif IoT Development Framework (IDF) installed before using this repository.
-You can find installation instructions for IDF [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/).
+   - 📈 Accuracy: 79%

+2. **Neural Network**
+   - 💯 Accuracy: 86%

+For more detailed information on model performance and dataset features, check out the [project report](https://docs.google.com/document/d/1cXvi47HVLpnSG2Ms7i4oNRthOpzG6jbhIWm3wank2Gg/edit?tab=t.0). 📄

+---

-## Research Paper
+## 🛠️ Usage

-For a detailed paper on the research behind this repository, please refer to the following [Google Document](https://docs.google.com/document/d/1cXvi47HVLpnSG2Ms7i4oNRthOpzG6jbhIWm3wank2Gg/edit?usp=sharing).
+The project folders `NLOS_classification` and `board_program/ftm_ESP` contain the necessary scripts to run the classification.

+### Steps to run the project:
+1. Set up two EspressIf boards with proper WiFi antennas.
+2. Upload the **FTM Initiator** and **FTM Responder** code using the EspressIf IDE.
+3. To perform real-time classification, run `realtime_NLOS_clf.py` on a computer or laptop connected to the board with the FTM initiator code.

+### ⚠️ Things to be aware of:
+- **Potential Issue**: The real-time classifier currently runs on a single thread.
+Ideally, two threads should be implemented:
+  - One thread should handle reading and updating the CSI/CIR data.
+  - The other should handle classification using the model.

+  With one thread, WiFi CSI data frames can be missed during inference, causing potential data hiccups.
+This is an improvement that can be easily addressed. 🔄

+---

+## 🌱 Future Extensions

+Future improvements to the project could include:
+- Recording a dataset with distance...
+- Going back and adding more comments...
+- Developing a **second classifier** to predict the **distance** between two WiFi routers based on WiFi CSI data. 📏📶